Really-Simple-Plugins/complianz-gdpr/readme.txt

 Tested up to: 5.8
 Stable tag: 5.4.0

 Configure your Cookie Notice, Cookie Consent and Cookie Policy with our Wizard and Cookie Scan.
-Supports GDPR, DSGVO, LGPD, POPIA, APA, CCPA and PIPEDA.
+Supports GDPR, DSGVO, LGPD, POPIA, RGPD, CCPA and PIPEDA.

 == Description ==
-Complianz is a GDPR/CCPA Cookie Consent plugin that supports GDPR, DSGVO, LGPD, POPIA, APA, CCPA and PIPEDA with a conditional Cookie Notice and customized Cookie Policy based on the results of the built-in Cookie Scan.
+Complianz is a GDPR/CCPA Cookie Consent plugin that supports GDPR, DSGVO, LGPD, POPIA, APA, RGPD, CCPA and PIPEDA with a conditional Cookie Notice and customized Cookie Policy based on the results of the built-in Cookie Scan.

 https://www.youtube.com/watch?v=JJzOzNAd5Bw&ab_channel=ReallySimplePlugins